ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

      </util:list>
      ```

-4. Restart Jetty to apply changes:
+4. Restart IdP to apply the changes:
-   *  `systemctl restart jetty.service`
+   * `touch /opt/jetty/webapps/idp.xml`

 ### Appendix B: (ONLY FOR IDEM Federation members) Configure Attribute Filters to release the mandatory attributes to the IDEM Production Resources